9838dev/Project/README.md

   after successfull running it will ask for mp3 music location from where it can fetch all the music

 . instruction is provided menu->instruction
-. for excessing the gesture.. make sure you have a good quality camera